conan-io/docs/reference/commands/creator/export-pkg.rst

 reproducibility or regenerate it again.
 This is **not** the normal or recommended flow for creating Conan packages.

-Execution of this command will result in several files copied to the ``package_id`` folder in the cache (Conan will build the graph, evaluate the requirements and options, and call any required method to compute the id), but there could be two different sources for the files:
+Execution of this command will result in several files copied to the package folder in the cache identified by its ``package_id`` (Conan will perform all the required actions to compute this _id_: build the graph, evaluate the requirements and options, and call any required method), but there could be two different sources for the files:

  * If the argument ``--package-folder`` is provided, Conan will just copy all the